IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/aug/2018-08-26-escaping-orm.md

 {% gist 4254df9747b7b7a5de535594e24b4e0a %}

-Which one is going to work in our case depends on the parameters of JPA annotations in our mappings.
+Which one is going to work in our case depends on the parameters of JPA annotations in our mappings ([on cascade effects in particular](https://vladmihalcea.com/a-beginners-guide-to-jpa-and-hibernate-cascade-types/)).
 Most of the time people fiddle with code until something finally works.
 Rest assured, you'll see all three approaches together on a real project.

 This traditional mapping creates direct coupling between all the entities.
 The inherent complexity of objects persistence affects the rest of the application leaking into the business logic.
-The problem gets even worse over time until the codebase becomes a huge mess.
+The problem gets even worse over time until the codebase becomes one huge mess.
 However, there is a solution.

 ## Modular Approach